-ASX Principle Status Reference/comment A3A FIIICIPIE Status Reference/comment 3.2 Companies should establish a policy concerning trading in company securities by directors, senior executives and employees, and disclose the policy or a summary of that policy Α The company has formulated a Securities Trading Policy, which can be viewed on its website.
-3.3 Companies should provide the information indicated in the Guide to reporting on Principle 3 Α Principle 4: Safeguard integrity in financial reporting 4.1 The board should establish an audit committee Α The Company has established an audit committee which comprises only non-executive directors.
+ASX Principle Status Reference/comment 3.2 Companies should establish a policy concerning trading in company securities by directors, senior executives and employees, and disclose the policy or a summary of that policy A The company has formulated a Securities Trading Policy, which can be viewed on its website.
+3.3 Companies should provide the information indicated in the Guide to reporting on Principle 3 Α Principle 4: 4.1 Safeguard integrity in financial reporting The board should establish an audit committee А The Company has established an audit committee which comprises only non-executive directors.
 The charter for this committee is disclosed on the Company's website.
-4.2 The audit committee should be structured so that it: • consists only of non executive directors Α • consists of a majority of independent directors Α • is chaired by an independent chair, who is not chair of the board Α • has at least three members Α 4.3 The audit committee should have a formal charter Α 4.4 Companies should provide the information indicated in the Guide to reporting on Principle 4 Α Principle 5: Make timely and balanced disclosure 5.1 Companies should establish written policies designed to ensure compliance with ASX Listing Rule disclosure requirements and to ensure accountability at a senior executive level for that compliance and disclose those policies or a summary of those policies A The company has formulated a Continuous Disclosure Policy, which can be viewed on its website.
-5.2 Companies should provide the information indicated in the Guide to reporting on Principle 5 Α Principle 6: Respect the rights of shareholders 6.1 Companies should design a communications policy for promoting effective communication with shareholders and encouraging their participation at general meetings and disclose their policy or a summary of that policy Α The Company has formulated a Shareholders Communication Policy which can be viewed on the Company website.
-6.2 Companies should provide the information indicated in the Guide to reporting on Principle 6 Α
+4.2 The audit committee should be structured so that it: consists only of non-executive directors Α consists of a majority of independent directors Α is chaired by an independent chair, who is not chair of the board Α has at least three members Α 4.3 The audit committee should have a formal charter Α 4.4 Companies should provide the information indicated in the Guide to reporting on Principle 4 Α Principle 5: 5.1 Make timely and balanced disclosure Companies should establish written policies designed to ensure compliance with ASX Listing Rule disclosure requirements and to ensure accountability at a senior executive level for that compliance and disclose those policies or a summary of those policies А The company has formulated a Continuous Disclosure Policy, which can be viewed on its website.
+5.2 Companies should provide the information indicated in the Guide to reporting on Principle 5 Α Principle 6: 6.1 Respect the rights of shareholders Companies should design a communications policy for promoting effective communication with shareholders and encouraging their participation at general meetings and disclose their policy or a summary of that policy А The Company has formulated a Shareholders Communication Policy which can be viewed on the Company website.
+6.2 Companies should provide the information indicated in the Guide to reporting on Principle 6 A A = Adopted N/A = Not adopt red